SantiagoEnriqueGA/custom_database/README.md

 ## Documentation
+### HTML Documentation
 Pydoc documentation is generated from the PowerShell script `documentation_html.ps1`.
+To see live version: https://santiagoenriquega.github.io/custom_database/segadb

-To view the documentation, run the following command in the terminal: `python -m pydoc -p 8080`
+Self host documentation, run the following command in the terminal: `python -m pydoc -p 8080`
 Then open a web browser and navigate to http://localhost:8080/segadb.html

+### Markdown Documentation
 Pydoc Markdown is also availible and is generated from the PowerShell script `documentation_md.ps1`.
 The output file is located in [`docs/documentation.md`](docs/documentation.md)